Campbells Creek, Victoria: Location

 Campbells Creek lies 120 km northwest of Melbourne and 40 km south of Bendigo.
-It is part of the Mount Alexander Shire, which is in the Loddon Mallee Region.
 The town shares its name with a line of billabongs flowing south towards the nearby Loddon River.
 The town is on the southern outskirts of Castlemaine on the Midland Highway (Main Road).
 Campbells Creek depends on Castlemaine for many of its services.

-The township was originally managed by the Shire of Newstead, which was amalgamated into the Mount Alexander Shire.
-Campbells Creek covers 24 km2 of mainly rural land and includes the township of the same name.
+The town was originally managed by the Shire of Newstead, which was amalgamated into the Mount Alexander Shire.

 Transport

 Castlemaine Bus Lines travel several times on weekdays from Campbells Creek to the Castlemaine Railway Station where trains and buses depart to Melbourne, Bendigo, Ballarat, Mildura and Maryborough.
 Weekend services are reduced and some are not provided on Sundays.
 A long disused Castlemaine to Maryborough via Newstead railway line still runs through the town.